Tuition Assistance at Hannah Senesh Community Day School

 How to Apply for Tuition Assistance

 The school utilizes the services of TADS to process Tuition Assistance or Financial Aid.
 Apply for Tuition Assistance by creating an account in TADS and clicking on Financial Aid Assessment.
-If you are applying for financial aid for the 2023-24 school year, applications for current Senesh families are due on December 5.
-Tuition Assistance applications for new applicant families are due January 2.
+Applications for current Senesh families are due in early December.
+Tuition Assistance applications for new applicant families are due in early January.
 We will continue taking applications for families who apply late as long as funds are available.

 About Tuition and Data Services (TADS)